google/fully-homomorphic-encryption/transpiler/README.md

 ## Demos

-This section lists the demos included in this library that are intended to be simple, yet effective, examples of possible uses for the FHE C++ Transpiler.
+This section lists the demos included in this repository that are intended to be simple, yet effective, examples of possible uses for the FHE C++ Transpiler.

 There are also `bazel` commands to compile and run each demo.
 For demos with a